AWinterman/gist-put/README.md

 `gist-put` will make a gist, and print the url to the command line.
-Eventually this will also put the url in your clipboard, or open a browser window with your gist in it, just the way everybody else's does.
+Eventually this will also put the url in your clipboard, or open a browser window with your gist in it, just the way everybody else's gist utility does.
 There are options to determine privacy on the gist, and to add a description if you swing that way.

 ```bash